 Early childhood education in the Netherlands is available for two different age groups - for toddlers from 2and a half years to 3 years and for children in the first two years of primary school - and particularly focuses on overcoming or preventing language deficiencies.
 Local authorities determine which children are eligible for early childhood education.

 The Netherlands scores well on formal childcare.
-For children up to 3 years the NL has the second highest rate of children in formal childcare in the EU (52% in 2011).
-For children between 3 and the minimum compulsory school age, the Netherlands scores 6% above the EU average (89% vs. 83% respectively in 2011).
+For children up to 3 years the NL has the fifth highest rate of children in formal childcare in the EU (46% in 2012).
+For children between 3 and the minimum compulsory school age, the Netherlands scores 6% above the EU average (89% vs. 83% respectively in 2012).

 The Coalition Agreement states the importance of investing in the participation of children in play, recreation and cultural activities.